jpgannon/GZ_Mtns-Pied_V2/README.md

 # GZ_Mtns-Pied_V2
-Exploring differences in runoff generations from the mountains to the piedmont, focusing on NC...maybe
+Exploring differences in runoff generation from the mountains to the piedmont, focusing on NC...maybe